 Leadership

-Jessica L. G. Steuver, Artistic Director
+Artistic Director

 windsongdirector@gmail.com

-Prior to her work with Windsong and CWRU, Jessica taught early childhood and elementary general music, and middle school choir in Cincinnati, OH.
-Jessica holds degrees from Bowling Green State University (BM) and University of Cincinnati, College-Conservatory of Music (MM).
+Prior to her work with Windsong, CWRU, and CSU, Jessica taught early childhood and elementary general music, and middle school choir in Cincinnati, OH.
+Jessica holds degrees from Bowling Green State University (BM) and the University of Cincinnati, College-Conservatory of Music (MM).
+Jessica is proud to serve as Windsong's Artistic Director and looks forward to continuing the chorus's work of community building, advocacy, inclusivity, and empowerment through song.

-Megan Denman, Pianist
+Megan Denman, Accompanist

-Megan Denman is a freelance musician from Lakewood, Ohio.
+Megan Denman, she/her, is a freelance musician from Lakewood, Ohio.
 She earned her Bachelor’s in Piano Performance from the Baldwin-Wallace University in 2008, and her Master’s of the same emphasis from University of Akron in 2010.
 Her piano instructors include Robert Mayerovitch and Laura Silverman, and organ instructors Margaret Scharf and Barbara McGregor.
 Ms. Denman is a seasoned piano accompanist previously serving as staff at Baldwin-Wallace University, the University of Akron and Kent State University.
 She maintains a thriving piano studio through her home as well as at Chagrin Valley Music.

 Megan studied jazz piano with Rock Wehrmann and Ron Drotos, and her working knowledge of jazz and improvisation permeates her teaching and playing.
 She is an active Music Teacher’s National Association member and volunteers with the Northeast Ohio chapter.
 In terms of performing, Megan most looks forward to intentional, dynamic musical art collaborations that coincide with her values.